abedra/simple_http/README.md

 ## Quick Start

 The following example demonstrates an `HTTP GET` request with JSON parsing provided by `nlohmann::json`.
-All calls will return `std::optional<SimpleHttp::HttpResponse>`
+All calls will return an `HttpResult`, which holds an underlying type of `std::variant<SimpleHttp::HttpFailure, SimpleHttp::HttpSuccess>`.
+An exhaustive handling of this result type can be performed by calling the `match` method and providing functions to handle success and failure.
+The `match` function expects unification of the witness type.

 ```c++
 #include <iostream>